-- 2,000,000,000 shares are designated as Class A common stock; - 200,000,000 shares are designated as Class B common stock; and - 20,000,000 shares are designated as preferred stock.
+- shares are designated as Class A common stock; - shares are designated as Class B common stock; and - 20,000,000 shares are designated as preferred stock.

-After giving effect to the reclassification of all outstanding shares of our common stock into an equivalent number of shares of our Class B common stock that was effected on September 21, 2021 and assuming the conversion of all outstanding shares of convertible preferred stock into an equivalent number of shares of our Class B common stock, there would have been 125,884,991 shares of our Class B common stock outstanding as of June 30, 2021, held by 544 stockholders of record.
+After giving effect to the conversion of all outstanding shares of convertible preferred stock, there would have been 70,990,919 shares of our Class B common stock outstanding as of December 31, 2020, held by stockholders of record.